vhfsec/vhfsec/README.md

-Welcome to vhfsec's Lab 🔐
+# 👋 Welcome to vhfsec's GitHub Profile
-Penetration Tester | Cybersecurity Enthusiast | Developer in Progress

-I'm diving deep into Cybersecurity and Development, constantly learning and pushing the boundaries of what's possible.
-Currently, I'm focused on building my skills through the CS50 course and preparing for the PTNPT (Practical Network Penetration Tester) certification.

-⚡ Current Focus:
-CS50: Expanding my programming knowledge in C, Python, and web development.
-PNPT: Sharpening my penetration testing skills with hands-on labs and real-world scenarios.
+## About Me
+Hello!
+I'm currently diving into the world of computer science through [CS50](https://cs50.harvard.edu/) and preparing for the [PNPT](https://certifications.tcm-sec.com/pnpt/) certificate.
+My interests lie in cybersecurity and development, and I'm excited to share my journey and projects with you! 🔐💻

+## Skills
+- **Cybersecurity:** Penetration Testing, Vulnerability Assessment 🛡️
+- **Programming Languages:** C, Python, Bash, JavaScript, HTML, CSS 🖥️
+- **Development:** Web Development, API Integration 🌐

+## Courses & Certifications
+- **CS50:** Currently enrolled in [CS50](https://cs50.harvard.edu/) 🎓
+- **PNPT:** Preparing for the [PNPT](https://certifications.tcm-sec.com/pnpt/) certification 📜

+## Contact
+Feel free to reach out or connect with me on [GitHub](https://github.com/vhfsec) 🔗